fbpx

 In 2007, she said, “I’ve many great accomplishments of which even I shake my head at the speed and distance balance.
 Trails came after speed was no longer a real pursuit.
 I love the woods, and trails were still something new, just another adventure.
 After six world-record times and showing the running community how women could perform, I moved to the woods.”

-Her last ultra was run in 2014.
 She said in 2020, “I’ve been running for well over 50 years.
 I have a knee that bit the dust.
 My mind and endurance still want to do long races, but the knee would let me.
 I love mountain racing and snowshoe races.
 Short trail races now satisfy my competitiveness, even if only against myself.”
+In 2023, she covered 80 miles in the Hamsterwheel 24-hour run race held in New Boston, New Hampshire.

 Marcy Schwam’s Personal Records